ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 #### Named Parameters

 You can pass parameters by name rather than relying solely on their position in the parameter list.
-This capability is available using `params` function.
+This capability is available using the `params` function.

 ```java
 try (ClickHouseClient client = ClickHouseClient.newInstance(ClickHouseProtocol.HTTP);